Ross249/Ross249/README.md

 - :computer: Web developer
 - :cn: Based in China
-- :cool: Love cooperating with others on open source projects
+- :cool: Good at cooperating with others on open source projects
-- :video_game: Enjoy video games
+- :video_game: Enjoying video games
-- :dog: Want to have a dog
+- :dog: Going to have a dog

 if you have projects that need contributor,please contact me.